-In the case of ISO increasing or decreasing, the setting doesn’t actually change the amount of light that hits the sensor, but rather the sensor’s sensitivity to the light.
+In the case of ISO settings increasing or decreasing, the setting doesn’t actually change the amount of light that hits the sensor, but rather the sensor’s sensitivity to the light.
 The end result though, is that it impacts the brightness of your image.

 By now you’ve got the hang of the concept of doubling and halving when you adjust an exposure setting, and it’s the same with ISO.
-When you increase the ISO by a full stop, you double your camera’s sensitivity to light.
+When you increase ISO by a full stop, you double your camera’s sensitivity to light.
 When you decrease by a full stop, you half your camera’s sensitivity to light.

 The ISO stops are really easy.
 ISO starts at 100 and doubles with the increase of each full stop.